Ferperlex/Weight-Clustering-for-Efficient-Vision-Models-HPML/README.md

 # Weight-Clustering-for-Efficient-Vision-Models-HPML

 ## Description
-This project explores model compression techniques for a ResNet18 model trained on the CIFAR-10 dataset.
-The primary focus is on weight clustering methods to reduce the model size while attempting to maintain accuracy.
+This project studies post-training weight clustering as a model compression technique for a ResNet-18 trained on CIFAR-10.
+We cluster convolutional-layer weights (K-Means, GMM, DBSCAN) to reduce checkpoint size while tracking the impact on test accuracy.

 ## Testing Environment
 - **Python version**: 3.12.12